ndpp/ndpp/readme.rst

-The NDPP program is a code which extracts nuclear data from ACE format data files (used by the Monte Carlo neutron transport codes MCNP_, Serpent_, and OpenMC_, among others), and pre-processes the data to a new data library which has outgoing particle angle and energy probability distributions from both scattering and fission reactions in a form that is more readily tallied by the Monte Carlo codes with a significantly increased convergence rate.
+The NDPP program is a code which extracts nuclear data from ACE format data files (used by the Monte Carlo neutron transport codes MCNP_, Serpent_, and OpenMC_, among others), to a form more readily tallied by the Monte Carlo codes.
+Specifically, NDPP integrates outgoing particle angle and energy probability distributions from both scattering and fission reactions over outgoing energy and/or angle to produce a quantity which only depends on incoming neutron energy, significantly increasing the convergence rate.
 The project started under the Fission Systems and Radiation Transport group at the University of Michigan.